Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: Inhomogeneous semilinear systems

 and the following decomposition into a Whitney sum holds:

 \end{proposition}

 For an introduction to the concepts of chain transitivity and Morse decompositions used in this proposition we refer to \cite{CKl,PSM}.
 A continuous-time version of the proposition can also be found in \cite{CKl}.
-The discrete-time version follows from a more general result, proved in \cite{PSM}.
-The following remark explains how to break that result down to the above proposition.
+The discrete-time version follows from a more general result, see \cite[Thm.~6.2 and Thm.~7.5]{PSM}.